Aquarium salt is not equal to the sea salt.

 The reason is that the marine aquarium mix contains buffers and mineral supplements that will

-make a good water chemistry for brackish-water fish.
+make good water chemistry for brackish-water fish.

 Sea salt for food use is almost 100% NaCl(what most of us commonly call "salt", without the buffers